 This is because you’re no longer surrounded by other people, so asking for help or passing on a responsibility becomes less fluidic.

 However, business owners and managers who work remotely need to remember that delegation is central to smooth output, as taking ownership over absolutely everything will overwhelm you whilst denying your staff the opportunity to shine.

 Remote working offers you so many ways to make your workspace your own.

 If you love having the window open even on a chilly day, go for it.
 If music helps you to focus, pop your favourite album on and don’t be afraid to set it on continuous repeat.

 Decorate your home office however suits you best and design it to be comfortable, inspiring and pleasant to work in.

 You’ll immediately find that working from home can be extremely motivational and rewarding, which will rub off on your staff every time you talk to them.

 We help business owners to offer flexible working arrangements through the highest quality of hosted desktops.
-To get started, give us a call on 01482 751133, email firstname.lastname@example.org or request access today.
+To get started, give us a call on 01482 751133 or email firstname.lastname@example.org.